Blog

 For example, extremely successful companies such as Apple, FedEx, and Toyota, although representing very different industries, rely on streamlined manufacturing processes, intense focus on supply chains and logistics, rigorous quality assurance protocols, and internal state-of-the-art software systems that automate, integrate, and support these functions.

-In terms of specific features that pathologists need this year and beyond, lab directors, managers, and owners should be looking for - among others - modern sample tracking systems, quality assurance protocols, integrated and customizable reporting and distribution modules, and laboratory software systems that support laboratory billing (lab revenue cycle management, lab RCM), direct-to-consumer lab testing (learn more about TestDirectly and TestDirectly.com here), voice recognition (pathology dictation software), and digital pathology workflow.
+In terms of specific features that pathologists need this year and beyond, lab directors, managers, and owners should be looking for modern sample tracking systems, quality assurance protocols, integrated and customizable reporting and distribution modules, and laboratory software systems that support laboratory billing (lab revenue cycle management, lab RCM), direct-to-consumer lab testing (learn more about TestDirectly and TestDirectly.com here), voice recognition (pathology dictation software), and digital pathology workflow.

 Industry Insights: Digital Pathology Redefined - Uniting AI, Viewers, and a Robust LIS System for a Seamless Workflow